 This section presents the basic framework for our analysis.
-Let us assume that there are a large and equal number of single men and women, N, who participate in a marriage market.
-Each agent in the market wants to marry an agent of the opposite sex.
+Let us assume that a large, equal number of single men and women, N, participate in the marriage market.
+Each single agent in the market wants to marry an agent of the opposite sex.

-Finding a marriage partner always involves a time cost.
-It is difficult for agents to meet someone of the opposite sex in the market.
-Let α denotes the arrival rate of agents of the opposite sex faced by an agent of either sex, where α is the parameter of the Poisson process.7
+Finding a marital partner always entails a time cost.
+Contacting an agent of the opposite sex is difficult.
+Let α denotes the rate at which a single agent contacts an agent of the opposite sex, where α is the parameter of the Poisson process.6

-Agents are ex ante heterogeneous and all agents have the same ranking for a potential partner in the marriage market.
-Let x denotes the type (charm) of a single man or woman, where x is a real number.
+Let us assume that agents are ex ante heterogeneous.
+Let x denotes the type (charm) of a single man or woman in the market; it is assumed to be a real number.